(Jacob wrestles the Angel Samael as referenced in the Zohar)

 Student: Master, the ladies always wonder why they are relegated by some to an inferior level.
 Consequently, they want to know what their accomplishments could be, that is, what they could get if they work on themselves with the three factors of the revolution of consciousness?

 Unfortunately for millennia, many men have utilized scripture to defend misogyny, patriarchy, hierarchy, dispossession, and sexism, ignoring scriptural symbolism and the role of femininity within the esoteric work.
-Eve has served, in the Judeo-Christian tradition, as ammunition for an onslaught of degrading stereotypes and offensive diatribes against the feminine sex, ignoring that she is a symbol who represents the creative sexual organs, while Adam, who must control that force, is the brain.
+Eve has served, in the Jewish and Christian traditions, as ammunition for an onslaught of degrading stereotypes and offensive diatribes against the feminine sex, ignoring that she is a symbol who represents the creative sexual organs, while Adam, who must control that force, is the brain.
 Eve (Hebrew חוה Chavah) is the "mother of the living" (Genesis 3:20) or sexual energy that gives both physical and spiritual life. אדם Adam, whose name means "red," is the blood that circulates the sexual force and constitutes the power of the mind and heart, which must control the serpentine sexual energy so as not to fall into temptation (orgasm).
 This subject is extremely dense, deep, and extensive.
 To understand more about the intricacies, nuances, and subtleties of this topic, you can rely on the following resource:

 Likewise, Samael Aun Weor wrote extensively about the Divine Mother, the eternal feminine principle within all religions, which is symbolized within the feminine sex as the Divine Father is represented in the masculine sex.
-One without the other constitutes a degraded and incipient system, teaching, and religion:
+One without the other constitutes a degraded system, teaching, and religion:

 Question: Venerable Master, what is your concept about woman; how do you define her?